-The Market Risk Management (MRM) is responsible for market risk for local trading.
-MRM prepares and submits files on market risks to the Board of Directors or to the Risk Committee.
+The Market Risk Management (MRM) is responsible for market risk for Treasury desk as well as trading desk for activities booked in CACIB UAE branches.
+MRM prepares and submits files on market risks to the Market Risk Committee.
 MRM organizes Market Risk Committee.
 MRM is organized into two distinct parts: Risk Management (RM) & Market Activity Monitoring (MAM).
 MRM prepares and submits files on market risks to the Risk Committee (local market risk committee at a quarterly frequency, board is an attendee as well).